stefanomondino/SMQuickRestKit/README.md

 Example
 =======

-You will find a detailed example in the "Example" folder
+You will find a detailed example in the "Example" folder (run pod install first!)